Grow Bigger Bucks | How To Make Your Own Deer Mineral Lick

 We hope you enjoy learning how to create your own minerals for your deer herd!
 (Note: Be sure to check and follow your state’s laws on use of attractants and supplements on private as well as public hunting land.

-The N1 Outdoors N1 Minute: How To Make Your Own Deer Mineral Licks
+The N1 Outdoors N1 Minute Video: How To Make Your Own Deer Mineral Licks

 In this edition of the N1 Outdoors N1 Minute, learn how to make your own mineral licks for deer.
 We show you a simple deer mineral recipe that you can make.
 We also give you some tips on where to place it.
 If you want to improve the overall health of your deer herd, then this is one of our must-see hunting videos.
 We give you the deer mineral recipe for whitetail success!